szorfein/getch/README.md

 #### Encryption with GRUB
 To decrypt your disk on GRUB, only the `us` keymap is working for now.

-#### ZFS for Void Linux - Enable the boot pool
+#### ZFS with Grub - mount the boot pool
-You have some extras step to do after booting to enable the boot pool, you need this pool when you update your system.
-It's used mainly by Grub and Dracut.
-By default, your /boot is empty because your boot pool is not imported...
+By default, your /boot is empty because your boot pool is not mounted...

-    # zpool import -f -d /dev/disk/by-id -N bpool
+    # zpool status
     # zfs mount bpool/BOOT/void
     # ls /boot